vinceskahan/v5wiki/Home.md

-## Welcome to the weeWX wiki!
+## Welcome to the WeeWX wiki!

-This is the place to go for information about the many extensions available for weeWX, as well as random "how to" tips.
-For information on how to download, install, and configure weeWX, see the [weeWX web site](http://www.weewx.com/).
+This is the place to go for information about the many extensions available for WeeWX, as well as random "how to" tips.
+For information on how to download, install, and configure WeeWX, see the [WeeWX web site](http://www.weewx.com/).

 Edit this page as you see fit; this wiki uses [Markdown](https://help.github.com/articles/github-flavored-markdown/) syntax, not HTML.
 To add a new page, reference it within brackets, e.g.: [SamplePage].